 10:30am – 2:30pm: Wish writing in the Yanai Classroom.

-11:45am – 12:15pm: Musical performances by Takohachi featuring storytelling of the Tanabata story at the Pavilion’s East Veranda.
+11:45am – 12:15pm: Musical performances by Takohachi featuring storytelling of the Tanabata story inside in the Jordan Schnitzer Japanese Arts Learning Center.

-12:45pm – 1:15pm: Musical performances by Takohachi featuring storytelling of the Tanabata story at the Pavilion’s East Veranda.
+12:45pm – 1:15pm: Musical performances by Takohachi featuring storytelling of the Tanabata story inside in the Jordan Schnitzer Japanese Arts Learning Center.

 More About Tanabata